Brian Griese: Miami Dolphins

-First stint with the Buccaneers
+Tampa Bay Buccaneers (first stint)

 Griese signed with and performed well for the Tampa Bay Buccaneers, and provided a catalyst for the jumpstart of the Tampa offense.
+He was named the starter for the team in October 2004, benching Super Bowl champion Brad Johnson.
+He won his first game starting, against the New Orleans Saints in week five.

+On October 16, 2005 during a week six matchup against the Maimi Dolphins, Griese suffered a season ending knee injury.
 Griese helped them to their only victories in 2004 with a 97.5 QB rating and to a 5–1 record in 2005 before succumbing to a torn ACL.
 Griese was cut by the Buccaneers in 2006 after the injury to his knee in order to free up money for the salary cap.

 Chicago Bears

 On March 21, 2006, he signed a five-year contract with the Chicago Bears.

 After signing with the Bears, Griese saw limited action.
 Though he fared better than Rex Grossman during the 2006 preseason, coach Lovie Smith decided to keep Griese as the Bears’ second-string quarterback.
 He took late fourth quarter snaps at the end of major victories.
 Though Grossman started every Bears game in the 2006 season, Smith allowed Griese some extended gametime during week fifteen, after the Bears had clinched home-field advantage throughout the playoffs.
 In a game against the Detroit Lions, Griese completed six of nine passes for 51 yards, which set up several game-winning Robbie Gould field goals.
 Smith called on Griese to relieve a struggling Grossman for the second half of the final regular season game against the Green Bay Packers.
 However, Griese did not fare a lot better, completing 5 of 15 passes for 124 yards, one touchdown and two interceptions.
 While some Chicagoans questioned Grossman's ability to lead the Bears to the Super Bowl, Smith stood by Grossman, and declared him the team's starter throughout the playoffs.
 The Bears went on to win the 2006 NFC Championship, but lost Super Bowl XLI to the Indianapolis Colts.

 After Grossman struggled during the first three outings of the 2007 Chicago Bears season, Smith turned to Griese to lead the team.
 In his first outing as a Bears starter, Griese threw two touchdowns and three interceptions in a losing effort against the Detroit Lions.
 The next week, he led the Bears on a game-winning drive against the Philadelphia Eagles, in which he called the plays due to a headset failure.
 Griese lost the starting job to Grossman after sustaining an injury against the Oakland Raiders during week ten.
 Griese again replaced Grossman later in the season, after Grossman sustained a knee injury against the Washington Redskins.
 However, with the Bears out of the playoffs, Kyle Orton started the remaining 3 games of the season.